MartinThoma/MartinThoma.github.io/_posts/2016-01-19-comparing-classifiers.md

 their classification results are nice and the testing time is good as well.

 Random Forests and SVMs are also a model a type of model one should think of.
-However, the stard implementation is very slow compared to neural networks.
+However, the standard implementation is very slow compared to neural networks.

 [`sklearn.lda.LDA`](http://scikit-learn.org/0.16/modules/generated/sklearn.lda.LDA.html)
 might also be worth a try.
 The rest seems to be quite bad compared with those